hyperledger-archives/sawtooth-seth/docs/source/seth_transaction_family_spec.rst

   transaction.
 - ``return_value``: The bytes returned by the EVM after executing the contract call or contract initialization data.
 Otherwise, nil.
+- ``status``: The flag which indicates whether the transaction executed successfully.
+1 for success, 0 for VM runtime failure.
+If 0, contract state is left unmodified.

 The Ethereum specification defines a transaction receipt with additional fields.
 However, within Sawtooth, receipt data for a given transaction is limited to